A modelling framework for the analysis of the SARS-CoV2 transmission dynamics: Introduction

 This work uses a model-based approach to estimate the transmissibility of SARS-CoV-2 and the effect of the adopted control measures across 6 European countries.
-We introduce an extension of the~\citet[]{dureau2013capturing} model where we fit to the unknown true number of cases an SEIR (susceptible-exposed-infected-recovered) compartmental model driven by a stochastic time-varying transmission rate that captures the effect of both the control measures and the behavioural changes.
-Our model may also be viewed as an extension of the work in~\citet[]{flaxman2020estimating} where the estimated number of cases is indirectly inferred and generated by a diffusion-driven stochastic SEIR process.
+We introduce an extension of the \citet{dureau2013capturing} model where we fit to the unknown true number of cases an SEIR (susceptible-exposed-infected-recovered) compartmental model driven by a stochastic time-varying transmission rate that captures the effect of both the control measures and the behavioural changes.
+Our model may also be viewed as an extension of the work in ~\citet[]{flaxman2020estimating} where the estimated number of cases is indirectly inferred and generated by a diffusion-driven stochastic SEIR process.

-We implement our suggested model in a Bayesian framework, using Hamiltonian Monte Carlo employing the Stan software, by fitting our model to daily reported deaths for Greece, Portugal, United Kingdom, Germany, Sweden and Norway.
+We implement our suggested model in an evidence synthesis Bayesian framework incorporating three different sources of information; reported deaths, reported cases and individual-case data.
+We use Hamiltonian Monte Carlo employing the Stan software, to fit our model to daily reported deaths for Greece, Portugal, United Kingdom, Germany, Sweden and Norway.
+The proposed Bayesian tool can be adapted to other countries in a straightforward manner.
 We then examine how we can combine our estimates of the total number of daily cases with data on daily laboratory-confirmed cases and estimate the daily reporting ratio.
 Finally, through a multivariate regression analysis, we disentangle the effects of preventive measures and testing policies on the estimated total cases, the time-varying transmission rate and the reporting rate, using only publicly available data.
 Our proposed model is then fit to data from country pairs with similar population demographics and health and social welfare infrastructures, to gain insights on the COVID-19 pandemic.

 The paper is organised as follows: In Section \ref{Section2} we present the developed model and adopted methods.
 Specifically, we provide an overview of the available data and present analytically our modelling framework.
 Section \ref{Section3} contains the results of our empirical analysis.
 Section \ref{Section4} concludes and provides some relevant discussion.
 All the data, R and Stan code files are made freely available at \url{https://github.com/anastasiachtz/seir-gbm.git}.